 Kingston University has a code of practice for research degrees.
 This document is central to research degree provision at Kingston and is included in section five of the Postgraduate Researcher Handbook (PDF).
-The code sets out the responsibilities you commit to by registering for a research degree at Kingston, and the responsibilities the University and your director of studies (principal supervisor) have towards you.
+The code sets out the responsibilities you commit to by registering for a research degree at Kingston, and the responsibilities the University and your supervisors have towards you.

-The framework was developed by Vitae, the UK organisation championing the personal, professional and career development of researchers, and is endorsed by Research Councils UK (RCUK) and the Quality Assurance Agency (in Quality Code Chapter B11: Research degrees) as being central to the academic standards and skills development a postgraduate researcher can expect from the UK doctorate.
+The framework was developed by Vitae, the UK organisation championing the personal, professional and career development of researchers, and is endorsed by UK Research and Innovation (UKRI) and the Quality Assurance Agency (see UK Quality Code: Research degrees) as being central to the academic standards and skills development a postgraduate researcher can expect from the UK doctorate.

 RDF briefing for postgraduate researchers*

-Once you have enrolled and attended the induction programme you will be able to access My Kingston (the student intranet) where you will find more information and resources, including details of the Researcher Development Programme.
-All handouts and resources used in the induction session will also be available on StudySpace.
+Once you have enrolled and attended the induction programme you will be able to access My Kingston (the student intranet) and our Graduate Research School Canvas module, where you will find more information and resources, including details of the Graduate Research Structured Programme.
+All handouts and resources used in the induction sessions will also be available on Canvas.